 As for Kenya, its politics were frozen by the openly stolen election in 2007 as I wrote last year in The Elephant.
 The leading figures now were the leading figures during the murder and mayhem ten years ago.
 The backsliding has not led to complete reversion to the “faux multipartism” of Moi’s last decade in office, but the ruling Jubilee Party is consolidating hegemony nationally.
 Odinga, having raised a ruckus about the lack of electoral reforms, boycotting the presidential re-run after his Supreme Court victory nullified the August 2017 election, eventually conceded through a “handshake” with Uhuru Kenyatta and “got right” with Kenya’s donors, led by the U.S., who were publicly most focused on economic matters (and presumably maintained the foremost underlying concern with war?).

 “Correlation does not prove causation.”
-The circumstantial evidence suggesting that the invasion to displace the ICU in Somalia–with an accompanying increase in military cooperation and access from Kenya–might explain the pivot in U.S. policy to “building capital” with Kibaki and away from fighting corruption and reforming the election process might not be explanatory.
+The circumstantial evidence suggesting that the invasion to displace the ICU in Somalia–with an accompanying increase in military cooperation and access from Kenya–might explain the pivot in U.S. policy to “building capital” with Kibaki, as Amb.
+Ranneberger described it in an April 2007 cable, and away from fighting corruption and reforming the election process might not be explanatory.
 But it seems to make sense in the context of the time, place and people involved.

 A breakthrough on unraveling the story of Kenya’s stolen 2007 election: